New PC games coming out in 2020

 As we approach the end of the PC gaming calendar for 2020, here’s a reminder of all those new PC games coming out over the next couple of months.
 Retooled and updated with all the latest PC game release dates for October, November and December, here are all the confirmed new PC games for the rest of the year as they currently stand.

 Ordered by month, I’ve rounded up all of this year’s new PC games into one handy list so you know exactly when you’ll be able to play the biggest and best PC games.
-To help make things easy, you can navigate to a specific month by clicking the links below, or just carry on scrolling to read the whole thing.
+To help make things easy, you can navigate to a specific month by clicking the links below, or just carry on scrolling to read the whole thing – including which games have been delayed into 2021.

 New PC games in 2020